Animal Farm: Plot summary

 Napoleon enacts changes to the political structure of the farm, replacing meetings with a committee of governing pigs.
+Old Major's skull is also exhumed and put on display.
 Through a diminutive boar named Squealer, who is a skilled orator, Napoleon claims credit for the idea of building the windmill, claiming that Snowball was only trying to win animals to his side.
 The animals work harder with the promise of easier lives with the windmill.
-When the animals find the windmill collapsed after a violent storm, Napoleon and Squealer persuade the animals that Snowball is trying to sabotage their project, and begin to purge the farm of animals accused by Napoleon of consorting with his old rival.
-When some animals recall the Battle of the Cowshed, Napoleon, who was not present during the battle, gradually smears Snowball to the point of saying he is a collaborator of Mr. Jones, even dismissing the fact that Snowball was given an award of courage, while falsely representing himself as the main hero of the battle.
-"Beasts of England" is replaced with "Animal Farm", while an anthem glorifying Napoleon, who is presumably adopting the lifestyle of a man ("Comrade Napoleon"), is composed and sung.
+When the windmill collapses after a violent storm due to its thin walls, Napoleon and Squealer persuade the animals that Snowball is trying to sabotage their project, and begin to purge the farm of animals accused by Napoleon of consorting with his old rival.
+When some animals recall the Battle of the Cowshed, Napoleon, who was not present during the battle, gradually smears Snowball to the point of saying he is a collaborator of Mr. Jones while falsely representing himself as the main hero of the battle.
+"Beasts of England" is banned, while an anthem glorifying Napoleon ("Comrade Napoleon") is composed and sung.
 Napoleon then conducts a second purge, during which many animals who are alleged to be helping Snowball in plots are executed by Napoleon's dogs, which troubles the rest of the animals.
-Despite their hardships, the animals are easily pacified by Napoleon's retort that they are better off than they were under Mr. Jones, as well as by the sheep's continual bleating of "four legs good, two legs bad".
-As Napoleon and Squealer's increasingly humanlike behaviour repeatedly contradicts the Seven Commandments, they secretly rewrite the laws to avoid facing charges.
+Despite their hardships, the animals are easily pacified by Squealer's retort that they are better off than they were under Mr. Jones (along with his accompanying false data), as well as by the sheep's continual bleating of "four legs good, two legs bad".
+As Napoleon, Squealer, and the other pigs gradually adopt a human-like lifestyle and repeatedly break the Seven Commandments, they secretly rewrite the laws to avoid facing resistance.